AdobeDocs/adobe-connect-extensibility/src/pages/guides/index.md

 Read through the complete reference to the Methods, Properties, and Events available in the SDK.
 Redirects to Adobe Developer Website.

-## Contributing

-We encourage you to participate in our open documentation initiative, if you have suggestions, corrections, additions or deletions for this documentation, check out the source from [this github repo](https://github.com/adobe/gatsby-theme-spectrum-example), and submit a pull request with your contribution.
-For more information, refer to the [contributing page](support/contribute/index.md).

-## API Requests & Rate Limits

-The timeout for API requests through adobe.io is currently *60 seconds*.

-The default rate limit for an Cat Analytics Company is *120 requests per minute*.
-(The limit is enforced as *12 requests every 6 seconds*).
-When rate limiting is being enforced you will get `429` HTTP response codes with the following response body: `{"error_code":"429050","message":"Too many requests"}`.